Sirderyl/homelab/media/jellyfin/README.md

 There are two options for installing Jellyfin.
 Both work great and it's all a matter of preference.
 I generally install Jellyfin directly on the LXC within Proxmox that contains all my data.

 ### Docker Setup (Recommended)
 Docker is another option to install and run Jellyfin.
-Check out the `compose.yaml` file or the full stack.
+Check out the `compose.yaml` file or the full stack.\
+Create a `nano compose.yaml` inside the jellyfin folder and paste this:

 ```yaml
 services: